About the Flinn Foundation

 David J. Gullen, M.D., Chair

-Dr. Gullen earned his M.D. from UA, his Master of Science degree in microbiology at Arizona State University, and his bachelor's degree from Princeton University.
+Dr. Gullen earned his M.D. from the University of Arizona, his Master of Science degree in microbiology at Arizona State University, and his bachelor's degree from Princeton University.
 He spent his internship, residency, chief residency, and fellowship at Strong Memorial Hospital in Rochester, New York.

 Steven M. Wheeler, Vice Chair

-Mr. Wheeler has specialized in environmental and public utility law since 1974.
-An honors graduate of Princeton University's Woodrow Wilson School of Public and International Affairs, Wheeler received his law degree with distinction from Cornell University, where he served as managing editor of the Cornell Law Review and was elected to the Order of the Coif.
+An honors graduate of Princeton University's Woodrow Wilson School of Public and International Affairs, Mr. Wheeler received his law degree with distinction from Cornell University.

 Eric M. Reiman, M.D., Secretary